rails/jquery-rails/CONTRIBUTING.md

 ## Changes to jquery_ujs.js

-*If it's an issue pertaining to the jquery-ujs javascript, please report it to the [jquery-ujs project](https://github.com/rails/jquery-ujs).*
+**If it's an issue pertaining to the jquery-ujs javascript, please report it to the [rails/jquery-ujs project](https://github.com/rails/jquery-ujs/issues).**

 ## Tests